Trauma therapy in Denver

-The wounds often make complete sense once you understand where they came from
+Emotional wounds tend to make sense once you understand where they came from

 The pain you’ve been living with isn’t a character flaw

-The trauma that comes from childhood family dysfunction, relational harm, or years of not being safe enough to fully be yourself is complex, and it tends to look a lot like personality.
-The survivor parts of you are the protectors of who you really are deep down.
+Trauma that comes from childhood family dysfunction, relational harm, or years of not being safe enough to fully be yourself is complex, and it can look a lot like personality.
+The survivor parts of you want to protect who you really are deep down, and they work hard to do it.
 They may be slow to trust, but with time and compassion, they can change.

 You may have already tried to get to the bottom of this